Department of Occupational Therapy

 Student Outcomes

-The following are outcomes for students enrolled in both our combined BS/MOT and MOT programs from 2020 to 2022.
+The following are outcomes for students enrolled in both our combined BS/MOT and MOT programs.
 The curriculum is designed so that students who maintain full time status can complete all program requirements within 3 years.
+Students joining the new curriculum as of Fall 2024 will graduate within 2 years and part-time students will be able to complete the new curriculum within 4 years.

 Our program also has the flexibility of a part-time track.
 Students can change their status from full-time to part-time at any point.
-Students continuing on the part-time track are reflected in the total graduates column.
+Students choose this option due to several different circumstances.
+Students continuing the part-time track are reflected in the total graduate’s column.
+Part-time students’ graduation is considered on-time if completed within 4.5 years.

 Graduation Cohort Statistics